chuckles201/autosocial/README.md

 - How we make the post (API/other workaround for automatic post)
 - What format it expects (title, description, subtitle, etc.)

-The platforms I want to use:
+The platforms I'm using use:
 - Hackernews
 - Reddit
 - X
-- Medium
-- Discord
+- Discord (multiple servers)

 --> For future
 - Youtube (shorts,post)
 - Instagram (shorts,post)
+- Medium/Other (re-upload?)

 ## Part 2: LLM & Instructions, GUI